crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 and even more will be continuously added in the future.
 Notably:

 * If you plan to share a `CrevId` between many computers, make sure to try `export` and `import` commands.
-* Differential reviews are available, where instead of reviewing a whole crate, you can review a diff between already trusted and current version (`diff` and `review --diff` commands).
+* Differential reviews are available, where instead of reviewing a whole crate, you can review a diff between already trusted and current version (`crate diff` and `review --diff` commands).
 * Security and serious flaws can be reported with `review --advisory` and are visible in the `issues` output of `verify`.